donesday/donesday/README.md

 ## PROJECT TODO

 * organise the test donesday #0 (alpha) - tentatively scheduled (June 15)
+* make a video for the song (?) something with a puppet toy
 * make a participation form for the via google forms for the first donesday (or is there anything better?)
 * make a post-event feedback form, including the right range for participation fee and days and corporate opportunities
 * lock down the date for the real international donesday #1 (beta) - tentatively scheduled (July 23)